mappingtools/mappingtools.github.io/src/pages/faq.md

 Reinstalling Mapping Tools with a fresh installer from the website should also fix the issue, because the installer automatically installs the correct version of .NET for you.

+## Does Mapping Tools work in lazer?

+Yes, most functionality of Mapping Tools works in lazer.
+For more details see the [guide](../../docs/04-guides/use-mt-in-lazer.md).

 ## I have a question not on this list or I found a bug.

 Ask a question in the mapping-tools-techsupport channel in the [Discord](https://discord.gg/YfjKN2yjQV), ask me directly on Discord (olibomby), or make a new issue on [GitHub](https://github.com/OliBomby/Mapping_Tools/issues).